temperlang/temperlang-blog/posts/tangle-of-strings.md

 The only thing programming language designers actually agree on is powers of two.

 What, notionally, is a string length?
-An immutable list's length is the number of items its iterator produces.
+An immutable collection's length (or size) is the number of items its iterator produces, which, for indexed collections like lists happens to also bound the range of valid indices.
-But string length is more reliably related to indexing than to iteration.
+But string length is more reliably related to indexing than iteration.

 ### Indexing and iteration